postsharp/Metalama.Documentation/conceptual/fabrics/fabrics-aspects.md

 * From a namespace fabric, you can add aspects to any type of that namespace, or to any member of one of these types.
 * From a project fabric, you can add aspects to any type or member of that project.

-To add an an aspect from a fabric:
+To add an aspect from a fabric:

 1. Create a fabric class and add an <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*>, <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> or <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*> method.